9uant-brain/RAT2-Custom-Build/README.md

 </p>
 It worked quite well — the oscillation threshold (i.e., the gain level at which oscillation starts) has increased.
 In other words, I can now turn the gain up higher without encountering oscillation.
 Additionally, since I used a chip with a higher slew rate, I also changed the value of the gain potentiometer.
 The original 100K pot caused excessive amplification even at around halfway, so I replaced it with a 50K ohm pot.

+But still there is oscillation, if gain gauge was over 50%.
+However, under 50% gain, it was still enough to shape the guitar signal, I didn't care more.
+Especially, when considered this was exprimental circuit.
+But, while organizing materials for right this project documenting, I carefully looked rat2 schematic again.
+And I just realized,